Skip to main content

 1. Add a condition step

-2. Configure the rule
+2. Set the conditionType

-5. Merge branches or exit separately
+6. Merge branches or exit separately

 Visual Example